GaijinEntertainment/go-exhaustruct/README.md

 Flags:
   -i value
-        Regular expression to match structures, can receive multiple flags -e value
+        Regular expression to match struct definitions, can receive multiple flags.

+		Default: empty (match all struct definitions)
+  -e value
-        Regular expression to exclude structures, can receive multiple flags
+        Regular expression to exclude struct definitions, can receive multiple flags

+		Default: empty (exclude no struct definitions) -filter-anon bool
+        Only enforce exhaustive anonymous struct literals when the package and struct pseudonym of the literal are matched by the inclusion and exclusion filters; otherwise all anonymous struct literals will be subject to enforcement.
+Note that anonymous structs are identified by the pseudonym "<anonymous>" for filtering purposes, e.g. "github.com/my/pkg.<anonymous>"

+		Default: false (match all anonymous struct literals)
 ```

 ### Example